virtual-labs/exp-single-phase-sinusoidal-pwm-control-iitd/experiment/theory.md

 **SINUSOIDAL-PULSE WIDTH MODULATION (SPWM)**
 <br>

 - For realizing SPWM, a high-frequency triangular carrier wave is compared with a sinusoidal reference of the desired output frequency.
+(Unipolar PWM)
 - The intersection of carrier and reference waveforms determines the switching instants of the devices.
 - The PWM scheme is illustrated in Fig. 4 in which ‘v<sub>c</sub>’ is the peak value of triangular carrier wave and ‘v<sub>r</sub>’ that of the reference signal.
 - The switches of the inverter are controlled based on the PWM generated above.